phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 These services are shared, which means that we are always accessing the same instance regardless of the place where we invoke them.

-For instance, here we invoke the "session" service and then we stored the user identity in the "auth" variable:
+For instance, here we invoke the "session" service and then we store the user identity in the variable "auth":

 .. code-block:: php